-If you’ve checked over your credit report to ensure no errors, another step to consider is “piggybacking” on accounts that will show up to the credit bureaus.
+If you’ve checked over your credit report to ensure no errors, another step to consider is becoming an authorized user on an account that will show up to the credit bureaus.

-Essentially, tradeline credit piggybacking allows you to gain an authorized user spot on another credit card.
+Gaining an authorized user spot on a credit card that reports to the credit bureaus allows the account to show up on your credit reports.
 Key factors such as the age of the account, the credit limit, and the balance are displayed on your credit reports.

 Beyond credit repair and tradeline options, you can take action within your personal finances to potentially boost your credit score.
 Some best practices when managing your credit ahead of a major loan inquiry include: